RezaYM/rezaym.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Reza Yousefi Maragheh, a Staff Data Scientist working at [Walmart Labs'](https://www.linkedin.com/company/walmartglobaltech/about/)-Personalization Team.
 I got My Ph.D from the University of Illinois Urbana-Champaign (UIUC)-Grainger College of Engineering.
-My Ph.D. thesis was on "Choice Modeling and Recommendation Optimization in Presence of Context Effects" supervised by Professor [Xin Chen](https://ise.illinois.edu/directory/profile/xinchen).
+My Ph.D. thesis was on "Choice Modeling and Recommendation Optimization in Presence of Context Effects" (check it out [link](https://www.ideals.illinois.edu/items/121110)) supervised by Professor [Xin Chen](https://ise.illinois.edu/directory/profile/xinchen).
 My Research interests are Recommender Systems, Information Retrieval, Customer Intent Inference, and Optimization.
 In the past two years, I am specifically involved in exploring/implementing large-scale language agent pipelines in classic ecormmerce tasks.

 ## News:
   * April 2025: We are invited to run an Q&A session at Google Next Conference, at Las Vegas, [link](https://cloud.withgoogle.com/next/25)